ThomasCapelletti/Time_Series_Analysis/README.md

 The folder contains:
 - The formatted CSV files used.
 - The respective R files with analyses and indicators.
-- APDF file with a summary presentation of the entire project with the most interesting insights and conclusions.
+- A PDF file with a summary presentation of the entire project with the most interesting insights and conclusions.